keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Upgrade Notice ==
 = 2.6.0 =
-This upgrade adds a new Ajax query feature and meta query filter.
+This upgrade introduces the lazy loading feature and meta query filter.
 See the change log.